CoolJester/Todo-List-App-MEAN/README.md

 - Get Tasks
   - use user.\_id to filter and get all tasks belonging to a user
   - use workspace.\_id to filter tasks belonging to a workspace for a user
+  - Tasks should be matching the organization they are added to _if-provided_ (new)
   - Pagination on card view
   - Filter by fields
   - Limit results